Phyks/cozyweboob/README.md

 Each module map has a `cookies` entry containing the cookies used to fetch the data, so that any program running afterwards can download documents.

+**Important** note: Most of such websites have very short lived sessions, meaning in most cases these `cookies` will be useless for extra download as the session will most likely be destroyed on the server side.

 The other entries in these maps depend on the module capabilities as defined by Weboob.
 Detailed informations about these other entires can be found in the `doc/capabilities` folder.